A juniper tree is ripe with meaning and symbolism. So let’s learn more about this tree meaning and symbolism in different cultures.

 In Christianity, this tree is linked to the protection of the Holy Family in their escape from Herod and to the establishment of the Cross of Christ (although this “task” seems to have been attributed to several trees according to tradition, editor’s note).
 Whatever the tradition taken into consideration, it is clear that this plant is synonymous with protection.

-This plant, which does not seem to invite contact, and can show an “excess of pungency and heat”, has in its essential oil an excellent remedy both in cosmetic application and in general well-being.
-From a symbolic point of view, its repelling points could be read not so much as a refusal of contact, but as a defense—in this sense, the plant has always been associated with the idea of protection and durability.
+This plant, which does not seem to invite contact and can show an “excess of pungency and heat, ” has an excellent remedy in its essential oil in a cosmetic application and in general well-being.
+From a symbolic point of view, its repelling points could be read not so much as a refusal of contact.
+Still, as a defense—in this sense, the plant has always been associated with the idea of protection and durability.

-In many ancient Indo-European cultures, the juniper plant has been attributed a symbolic value of strength and protection against evil people, but also of metaphysical creatures such as evil spirits and diseases.
+In many ancient Indo-European cultures, it has been attributed a symbolic value of strength and protection against evil people and metaphysical creatures such as evil spirits and diseases.

 Being an evergreen, it was used in fertility rituals.
-According to tradition, juniper berries are said to be an aphrodisiac.
+According to tradition, its berries are said to be an aphrodisiac.

 - perfume the premises

 - drive away demonic beings for sacred ceremonies.